← All articles

 Instead of just tracking your screen time and hoping you do better, ScrollScholar turns the whole dynamic around.
 You pick the apps that distract you most.
 ScrollScholar blocks them.

 But here's the twist.
-You earn those apps back by completing language lessons.
+You earn those apps back by studying.
 Not by white-knuckling through willpower.
-By playing a game that rebuilds your attention span one lesson at a time.
+By answering questions, earning points, and spending those points on screen time.

 That loop you were stuck in?
 ScrollScholar hijacks it.
 The trigger stays (boredom, anxiety).
-The behavior changes (open ScrollScholar instead of Instagram).
-The reward shifts (language progress, earned-back apps).
+The behavior changes (answer a few questions instead of opening Instagram).
+The reward shifts (real progress, earned-back apps).

 Your brain learns a new pattern.
 Attention leads to progress.
 Progress leads to freedom.
 That feels better than mindless scrolling, eventually.